Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Add-AzVMSecret.md

 The second command creates a credential object by using the Get-Credential cmdlet, and then stores the result in the $Credential variable.
 The command prompts you for a user name and password.
 For more information, type `Get-Help Get-Credential`.
-The third command uses the **Set-AzureRmVMOperatingSystem** cmdlet to configure the virtual machine stored in $VirtualMachine.
+The third command uses the **Set-AzVMOperatingSystem** cmdlet to configure the virtual machine stored in $VirtualMachine.
 The fourth command assigns a source vault ID to the $SourceVaultId variable for later use.
 The command assumes that the $SubscriptionId variable has an appropriate value.
 The fifth command assigns a value to the $CertificateStore01 variable for later use.